 Physical-social play sessions are essential for healthy brain development: it not only provides an outlet for primitive motoric impulses but also enhances higher brain functions.

 To become physically and mentally healthy adults, physical activity is essential for children.
-The earlier parents let their children move freely, the earlier children will develop the ability to know their strengths and limits, the stronger their body-mind connection will be, connection that is too often missing in adults in our modern society.
+The earlier parents let their children move freely, the earlier children will develop the ability to know their strengths and limits, the stronger their body-mind connection will be, the connection that is too often missing in adults in our modern society.
 We should stop opposing body and mind, and understand that for children to develop their brain and intelligence, they profoundly need to move!